tannerbohn/tannerbohn.github.io/ideas.markdown

       - use to study contagion dynamics - recognize distinct behaviours
       - train autoencoder on prev data, and whenever reconstruction error is high, there is a potential outlier
   - Math
-    - learn optimal function interpolator
+    - learn optimal function interpolator/extrapolator
+      - hard to do since this may be application-specific
     - predict continued fraction limits (possible?)
       - find closed forms
   - Generative Adversarial Networks